|

 project.yaml | ClusterFuzzLite project settings (language: c) |

 On a PR, ClusterFuzzLite builds the targets with build.sh, runs each one under a sanitizer for a time budget, and reports any crash on the PR with the input attached.
+It also replays the corpus against a coverage build and uploads the result to Codecov under the fuzzing flag, so the PR comment shows what share of the app the fuzzers currently reach.

 Every fuzz tree — apps and the SDK self-fuzz suite alike — builds through one shared script, scripts/cfl-build.sh.
 An app's build.sh only sets a few variables and delegates: